mdalimoslemi/mdalimoslemi/README.md

 ## Hi there 👋

 🌱 I’m currently Developing Machine Learning and AI applications for education and technology.
 I like to learn new things ✨ and programming new cool apps.
 This Github Repository is my public profile and it is not updated daily.

+My Area of Specialization are mainly at these categories:

+- Full-stack Development in python and Javascript
+- Machine Learning models development with AutoML
+- Network and DevOps

 <!--
 **mdalimoslemi/mdalimoslemi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.